Bamboo Paneling

 However, this isn’t a major concern - the panels are very unlikely to crack.
 But they are harder to repair in the event of a crack.
 Using treated bamboo will also help to ensure it lasts longer, although you may have to weigh this up against having a more natural look.

-Construction materials such as bamboo paneling are providing a revolution in the world of interior design.
-Bring a tropical atmosphere to rooms in your home by choosing these products.
-As you can see, they are suitable for modern interior design as well as what can be considered more traditional and natural interiors and decorating.
+As you can see, bamboo paneling is suitable for modern interior design as well as what can be considered more traditional and natural interiors and decorating.

 Better quality means longevity and if you do get to a point when you want to sell your property, or if you are developing a property specifically for selling, these panels will make the interior look just that bit different and may be the selling point you are looking for.